coinbase/solidity-style-guide/README.md

 #### 1. Prefer [ERC-7201](https://eips.ethereum.org/EIPS/eip-7201) "Namespaced Storage Layout" convention to avoid storage collisions.

+### D. Structs
+#### 1. Where possible, struct values should be packed to minimize SLOADs and SSETs.
+#### 2. Timestamp fields in a struct should be at least uint32 and ideally be uint40.
+`uint32` will give the contract ~82 years of validity `(2^32 / (60*60*24*365)) - (2024 - 1970)`.
+If space allows, uint40 is the preferred size.
+#### 3. A field for ETH value does not need to be larger than uint128.
+There is currently 120 million ETH in circulation and currently issuance is negative.
+At current prices, uint128 ETH would exceed world GDP.

 ## 3. NatSpec

 ### A. Unless an exception or addition is specifically noted, follow [Solidity NatSpec](https://docs.soliditylang.org/en/latest/natspec-format.html).